nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 As with `<dc:publisher>`, the default value of `<meta property="a11y:certifiedBy">` is the shorthand for the Ordering Agency.

+Section 5.2.4 of this document contains language specific texts for `<meta property="schema:accessibilitySummary">`.

 ##### 2.4.1.2 Optional Increased Title and Creator Metadata Granularity

 The Ordering Agency may request increased metadata granularity for the representation of title and creator details, making use of a linked meta element refining the character of the main metadata element.